Pupil Premium Spending

 To support our students who are ‘disadvantaged’ we focus on the following:

-· Disenfranchised Strategy: through the clear identification of students who are disenfranchised in the classroom and through whole class involvement in learning.
+• Disenfranchised Strategy: through the clear identification of students who are disenfranchised in the classroom and through whole class involvement in learning, through strategies to support engagement in school activities.

-Over the final year of this three year plan our work will include:
+Over the course of this three year plan our work will include:

-• Working together with the KS3 strategy, with a focus on improving functional reading ages.
+• A focus on improving functional reading ages.

 • Embedding our transition and pathways at KS4 and KS5 to ensure that students have a clear sense of where education can take them.